ricktaylor/btpu/draft-taylor-btpu.md

     +----------------------+----------------------+----------------------+
 {: #fig-interleaved title="Interleaved segmentation of a sequence of Bundles of different priority" }

-TODO: Description.
+TODO: Rework this diagram to be a bit clearer, currently Bundle B arrives during the first frame processing.

 ## Message repetition

-DIAGRAM!
+TODO: Add an example of repetitions

 # Acknowledgments

-EK, Brian Sipos, TCPCL authors

-Chloe

 TODO acknowledge.

+EK, Brian Sipos & TCPCL authors, Chloe He